NeverQuest-Ben/NeverQuest/docs/mechanics/guildManagement.md

     | ![Inferno](../gameAssets/sorceressIcons8.png){: style="image-rendering: pixelated; width: 32px;" } | Inferno | 35 | ? | ? |

 ### Priestess
-The Sorceress is a spellcaster, who fires a projectile attack from distance.
-They will auto-attack when an enemy is within their spell casting range.
+The priestess is a plate wearing healer, able to heal from a distance with a projectile orb.
+Also capable as a tank in certain scenarios - the Priestess does not deal melee damage when tanking but she will continue to heal.
 !!! info "Priestess - Cleric"

     ![Cleric](../gameAssets/priestessSubclass_Icons2.png){: style="image-rendering: pixelated; width: 32px;" }